-intention to attack his enemy, and are thus to a large extent intelligible.
+When a dog approaches a strange dog or man in a savage or hostile frame of mind he walks upright and very stiffly; his head is slightly raised, or not much lowered; the tail is held erect and quite rigid; the hairs bristle, especially along the neck and back; the pricked ears are directed forwards, and the eyes have a fixed stare: (see figs. 5 and 7).
+These actions, as will hereafter be explained, follow from the dog's intention to attack his enemy, and are thus to a large extent intelligible.
 As he prepares to spring with a savage growl on his enemy, the canine teeth are uncovered, and the ears are pressed close backwards on the head; but with these latter actions, we are not here concerned.
 Let us now suppose that the dog suddenly discovers that the man whom he is approaching, is not a stranger, but his master; and let it be observed how completely and instantaneously his whole bearing is reversed.
 Instead of walking upright, the body sinks downwards or even crouches, and is thrown into flexuous movements; his tail, instead of being held stiff and upright, is lowered and wagged from side to side; his hair instantly becomes smooth; his ears are depressed and drawn backwards, but not closely to the head; and his lips hang loosely.
-From the drawing back of the ears, the evelids become elongated. and the eyes no longer appear round and staring.
+From the drawing back of the ears, the eyelids become elongated, and the eves no longer appear round and staring.
 It should be added that the animal is at such times in an excited condition from joy; and nerve-force will be generated in excess, which naturally leads to action of some kind.
-Not one of the above movements, so clearly expressive of affection, are of the least direct service to the animal.
+Not one of the above movements, so clearly expressive of affection, is of the least direct service to the animal.
 They are explicable, as far as I can see, solely from being in complete opposition or antithesis to the attitude and movements which, from intelligible causes, are assumed when a dog intends to fight, and which consequently are expressive of anger.
 I request the reader to look at the four accompanying sketches, which have been given in order to recall vividly the appearance of a dog under these two states of mind.
 It is, however, not a little difficult to represent affection in a dog, whilst caressing his master and wagging his tail, as the essence of the expression lies in the continuous flexuous movements.
-E 2 3) The Complete Work of Charles Darwin Online